 Maybe you’ve heard some buzz about Purple — a mattress company popular for its gel grid, a responsive top layer made from a material called hyper-elastic polymer.

 The unusual mattress design is eye-catching but may offer cushioning support, pressure relief, and breathability.
-Keep reading to get our take on the brand and its signature Purple Mattress and decide if it deserves to move into your bedroom.
+Keep reading to get our take on the brand and its signature Purple Mattress to decide if it deserves space in your bedroom.

-- works for all sleep positions (side, back, stomach, etc.)
+- designed to work for all sleeping positions (side, back, stomach, etc.)

-- medium-firm feel (overall best firmness choice for back pain)
+- medium-firm feel (overall great firmness choice for back pain)

 - soft and cradling (no sinking)